Analyzing client requirements in a timely and efficient manner

 Documentation tools and techniques: Use cases and user stories are the chosen documentation tools and methodologies here.

-Use cases: Use cases are a way for locating, outlining, and organizing system needs in system analysis.
+Use cases: Use cases are a way for locating, outlining, and organize system needs in system analysis.
 The use case consists of a number of potential interactions between users and systems in a specific environment that is connected to a specific objective.

 The general format of a use case is the system will show a particular screen and the user will perform this event and the system will handle the event in this manner.
 Basically is system-user interaction to perform a task on a web or mobile application.
 Use cases add value because they help explain how the system should behave and in the process, they also help brainstorm what could go wrong.